whitneyburton/portfolios/students/1602/jared-roth/20160311-jared-roth-m1.markdown

 3. Also new: Ruby.
 Besides one of the basic goals of the module, I wanted to be comfortable with it, not just passing.
 4. Lastly, besides these technical goals, I came in desiring to learn, develop, and practice my ability to break down problems outside of code and to think algorithmically.

+### Mid-Module Assessment

+Assessed By: Andrew

+#### Notes:

+* Developer did not TDD.
+Wrote tests retroactively
+* Could tell developer is comfortable with figuring things out, but did not aproach things efficiently.
+* Overall I think this developer is in a good place and is comfortable/able to code, but needs to use a little more discipline and TDD the whole way.
+* Also needs to work a little on how to use best use variables​

+## Evaluation

+Subjective evaluation will be made on your work/process according to the following criteria:
+​
+##### 1. Ruby Syntax & API
+* 3: Developer is able to comfortably implement solutions in Ruby

+##### 2. Ruby Style
+* 2: Developer writes code that has unnecessary variables, operations, or steps which do not increase clarity

+##### 3. Blocks & Enumerations​
+* 3: Developer demonstrates understanding of blocks and can effectively use enumerable methods

+##### 4. Testing
+* 1: Developer does not integrate testing throughout their development process

+##### 5. Workflow
+* 4: Developer is a master of their tools, efficiently moving between phases of development

+##### 6. Collaboration
+* 4: Developer *actively seeks* collaboration both before implementing, while in motion, and when stuck

 ### End of Module Assessment

 Assessed By: Horace